2019 Kiwanis 4th of July Parade @ Danville, california

 In partnership with the Town of Danville

-The Annual Kiwanis 4th of July parade took place from 9am-noon on Tuesday, July 4th, 2017, in downtown Danville, California.
-The event had over 100 entries and drew around 40,000 spectators the day of the parade.
+The annual Kiwanis 4th of July Parade took place on Thursday, July 4th, 2019 from 9am-noon in downtown Danville, California.
+Click below to view photos of the parade.

 Date & Time